bobshort4bobby4/Connect4-PP3/README.md

   ![a screen shot of the finish message](https://github.com/bobshort4bobby4/Connect4-PP3/blob/main/assets/images/readme-screenshots/finishscreen-pp3.png)

+  ### Difficulty Levels
+  The computer moves are calculated in different ways for each of the levels.

+The first (easy level) is completely random, a random number is picked in the column range and provided that column has remaining space, the piece is dropped there.

+The medium and hard levels use a simple scoring scheme which gives every position on the board a score based on that particular moves value to the computer player.
+The piece is dropped in the column with the highest score.
+All possible positions are scored on the hard level, some of the diagonal line slices are not scored on the medium level, thereby creating a "blind spot" for the computer.

+This method of scoring is by no means perfect but offers a reasonable challenge to the casual player.

+Details of how I implemented this scoring scheme are shown in the pseudocode below, I should say that the general method I learned from various resources on the internet but the implementation is my own.
+I choose to place an token (in my case '*' into the temporary board for scoring which I did not see any other implementation use (others placed their player piece), this allowed me to be more specific in the scoring process.
+As to the merits or disadvantages of this way of doing it I have not tested.

+###### Easy Level

+  This method picks a column for the computer player on easy difficulty level.

+  If the choosen column not full:
+      &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;pick a random column number in range zero to six
+      return that column number

+###### Medium Level

+  These are the steps I used to pick a column for the computer player on medium difficulty level.

+  **computer_move_scored() Method of Player Class**

+  Determine opposing player piece type, store in op_piece.
+  Determine columns which are not full, store in an array valid_cols, with a -1 entry if column full.
+  Determine first available position in each column, store in an array first_available_row.
+  For each valid column in valid_cols:
+        &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Make a deepcopy of state of the playing board named temp_board.
+        &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Place a '*' into the lowest empty position of that column.
+        &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Send temp_board to player.scoring_function method.
+        &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Append returned score to final_scores array.
+  Determine index of highest score in final_scores array, store in variable col.
+  Return col.

+ **player.scoring_function Method of Player Class**

+  Create score variable
+  For each row in temp_board:
+      &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Create an array for each row called row_array
+        &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For each row_array:
+          &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Slice into sections of four positions, stored in array called slice4.
+          &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Send each slice4 to player.scoring_logic.
+          &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Add returned value to score.

+  For each column in temp_board:
+      &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Create an array for each column called column_array
+        &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For each column_array:
+          &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Slice into sections of four positions, stored in array called slice4.
+          &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Send each slice4 to player.scoring_logic.
+          &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Add returned value to score.

+  For each forward-leaning diagonal column (left-hand side) in temp_board:
+      &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Create an array for each section called diagfor_array
+        &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For each diagfor_array:
+          &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Slice into sections of four positions, stored in array called slice4.
+          &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Send each slice4 to player.scoring_logic.
+          &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Add returned value to score.

+  For each backward-leaning diagonal column(right-hand side) in temp_board:
+      &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Create an array for each row called diagback_array
+        &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For each diagback_array:
+          &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Slice into sections of four positions, stored in array called slice4.
+          &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Send each slice4 to player.scoring_logic.
+          &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Add returned value to score.
+  Return score

+ **player.scoring_logic Method of Player Class**

+  Create score variable.
+  Add value to score for each slice4 on the following basis.
+  If slice4 contains:
+    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;3 player pieces and 1  asterisk  add 2000
+    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2 player pieces and 1  asterisk add 1000
+    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;1 player piece and 3 empty add 100
+    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Is column 3 add 50.

+  If slice4 contains:
+    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;3 op_piece and 1 asterisk add 10000
+    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;3 op_piece and 1 empty add 2000
+    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2 op_piece add 1500

+  If slice4 contains op-pieces in the middle indexes and an asterisk at either index[0] or index[3] add 7000.
+  Return score

+  ###### Hard Level

+  The steps are the same as the medium level except all diagonal columns are scored.

   ### Future Features
   At some point as time resources allow I would like to implement the MiniMax algorithm for the hard level.
   This is a recursive algorith used to determine optimal moves.